yuwenchen31/automatic_evaluation_clinical_summary/README.md

-# automatic_evaluation_clinical_summary
+# Automatic Evaluation for Clinical Discharge Summaries
-Source code for automatic evaluation of LLM-generated clinical summary.
+Source code for automatic evaluation of LLM-generated clinical summaries.

 ### Install Dependencies
 To install all the packages used in this project, please install the dependencies by